-The category percentage allocation does not vary from year-to-year.
-However, as the City's budget fluctuates (up or down) due to economic conditions, the dollar amounts applied to each category may fluctuate proportionally.
+The category percentage allocation could vary from year-to-year, depending on Council discretion.
+In addition, as the City's budget fluctuates (up or down) due to economic conditions, the dollar amounts applied to each category may fluctuate proportionally.
 Unspent fund balances at the end of a year will not be carried forward to future years.
 It is the intent of the City Council to appropriate funds for specific ongoing community services and not fund one-time projects or programs.